falabrasil/ufpalign/README.en.md

 ### From Command Line (CLI)

-Just execute file `ufpalign.sh`. with no arguments, it prints a help message.
+Just execute file `ufpalign.sh`.
+With no arguments, it prints a help message.
 The following command works perfectly using the monophone model, though:

 ```bash